printsites/challenges/README.md

 #Welcome to the PrintSites interviewing code challenge!

-These various challenges exist to gain a better understanding of a perspective candidate's logical reasoning skills, grasp of programming fundamentals, and problem-solving.
+These various challenges exist to gain a better understanding of a prospective candidate's logical reasoning skills, grasp of programming fundamentals, and problem-solving.

 These are not designed to test knowledge of the specifics of a language.
 While the files are of a specific type (we had to pick something), please feel free to choose a language of your choice.
 (Ideally something used in web development - we use php, python, and javascript.)

-**We are not looking for fully perfection, unit tests, or even fully-working code.**
+**We are not looking for fully-perfected, unit tests, or even fully-working code.**

 We want to see what you can accomplish in about 2 hours with a text editor and Google.